polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

 This setting allows for a block to take _an indefinite time to compute_ to ensure that the runtime upgrade does not fail, no matter how complex the operation is.
 It can take all the time it needs to succeed or fail.

-## Add the Scheduler pallet to the runtime
+## Add Scheduler to the runtime

 By default, the node template doesn't include the [Scheduler pallet](https://paritytech.github.io/substrate/master/pallet_scheduler/index.html) in its runtime.
 To illustrate a runtime upgrade, you can add the Scheduler pallet to a running node.

 ### Start the local node

+This tutorial illustrates how to update a running node, so the first step is to start the local node with the current runtime.

-To upgrade the runtime:
+To start the node with the current runtime:

 1. Open a terminal shell on your computer.